FAQs

 Q. What are the sleeping arrangements?

-A. On the base site, boys and girls sleep in different tents with a leader of the same gender.
+A. On the base site, boys and girls sleep in different tents with leaders in separate tents nearby for supervision.
 They respect each other's privacy.
-On expeditions, sometimes boys and girls and their leaders all sleep in a large marquee-like tent or under large tarpaulin shelters.
+On expeditions, sometimes the whole patrol group sleep in a large marquee-like tent or under large tarpaulin shelters.

 Q. What is the closing date for applications?